EuroProofNet/europroofnet.github.io/_pages/WG5/Edinburgh25/meeting.md

 # Format

 ## Keynote Talks
-- *Machine Learning in Industrial Verification*: [Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/) (Google DeepMind)
+- *Machine Learning in Industrial Verification*: [Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/) (UT Austin and Google Deepmind)
 - *Machine Learning for Mathematics Research*: [Sergei Gukov](http://theory.caltech.edu/~gukov/) (Caltech & Dublin Inst.
 Adv.
 Studies)
 - *Machine Learning in Theorem Proving*: [Josef Urban](https://people.ciirc.cvut.cz/~urbanjo3/) (CIIRC/CVUT)

 ## Call for Presentations
 The workshop solicits contributed talks supported by an extended abstract of up to 2 pages in LNCS format, excluding references.
 Abstracts will be reviewed for relevance and quality and subsequently made public on the workshop's web page.
 All abstracts must be submitted via [this Easychair page](https://easychair.org/conferences/?conf=europroofnetwg5).

+## Publication plans
+The chairs are investigating the possibility of organising a special journal issue dedicated to the topics of this workshop, at the J. of Annals of Mathematics and AI.
+Further details will be discussed at the time of the workshop.

 **Abstract submission**: January 31st 2025 (AOE).
 **Travel support application**: January 31st 2025.